 This frame is displayed fullscreen, to match the frames you will likely want to compare looking behavior on.
 If the participant leaves fullscreen, that will be recorded as an event, and a large "return to fullscreen" button will be displayed.
+By default leaving fullscreen will pause the study.
 Don't use video coding from any intervals where the participant isn't in fullscreen mode - the position of the attention-grabbers won't be as expected.